eagle840/killercoda-labs/terraforminter/step1.md

 `tree -a`{{execute}}

-You'll set a lock file, which locks down which versions you can use, and you'll see the downloaded provider in the `.terraform` folder.
+You'll see a lock file, which locks down which versions you can use, and you'll see the downloaded provider in the `.terraform` folder.

 `cat .terraform.lock.hcl`{{execute}}